-A company is best positioned to determine which SICS industry (or industries) most accurately represents its business and, therefore, which SASB industry Standard (or Standards) to use in making disclosures to investors.
-If you are unable to find your company or think the classification needs to be reviewed, please contact us using our classification request form.
+A company is best positioned to determine which Sustainable Industry Classification System® (SICS®) industry (or industries) most accurately represents its business and, therefore, which SASB Standard (or Standards) to use in making disclosures to investors.
+If you are unable to find your company or think the SICS® classification for your company needs to be reviewed, please contact us.
 The more information you provide, the more quickly we will be able to process your reclassification request.

 Articles in this section